dreamcatcher-tech/network/Inbox/2025-03-20 1649 combining napps.md

 Git providers would be dreamcatcher, github, gitlab, plus add your own one, which will create a stuck that you can watch.

+Services in the gateway can be connections to github issues, confluence and jira.
+Connect to heroku, so we can manage external platforms using our napps.
+Even manage subscription and account preferences in things like adobe suite of products - if we can't get api access, then use operator browser driven methods.

+eslint as a napp or a tool in a napp would be super useful, since can get the bot to loop on linting issues.

 We could provide things like a fortran container - this can make it easy to set up rather exquisite dev environments for all kinds of code.
 Then to get AI assistance, and if you want it, human assistance, all while keeping the code secure, since you can just share snippets or parables that the bot knows how to apply for you, all under the watch of the semantic firewall.

 SO THEN the napps registry lets you publish packages for languages that don't have a central registry, and for those that do not support the package format, since it can be made just a folder or some other kind of folder related standard.
 Plus you can run them, compile them, check them, deploy them, all right from the web browser.